 - 4 As defined in the Right to Information Regulation 2009 and the Information Privacy Regulation 2009 (RTI and IP Regulations).

 - 5 Z69 and Metro North Hospital and Health Service QICmr 48 (6 November 2019) at paragraph 31

 - 6 See section 23(3)(b) of the RTI Act and section 43(3)(b) of the IP Act.

 - 7 If the application is made by a parent for a child, under section 25 of the RTI Act or section 45 of the IP Act, please see Applications by and for children for more information.

 - 8 OIC recommends that authorities older than 6 months be verified to ensure they are current prior to accepting them.

-- 14 The Electronic Transactions Act does not apply to particular requirements and permissions, including that a document “be attested, authenticated, verified or witnessed by a person other than the author of the document”.
-Section 7A and Schedule 1, Electronic Transactions (Queensland) Act 2001 (Qld).
+- 11 The Electronic Transactions Act does not apply to particular requirements and permissions, including that a document “be attested, authenticated, verified or witnessed by a person other than the author of the document” (section 7A and schedule 1 of that Act).